rohanarora03/OneDirectTask/README.md

 # OneDirectTask
-A flight search application for a one-way ticket developed using JSP, JDBC, Mysql and other advance java concepts like Dao, Bean and hosted on Apache Tomcat Server
+A flight search application for a one-way ticket developed on Eclipse using advance java concepts like JSP, JDBC, Dao & Bean.
+MySQL is used as RDBMS and app is hosted on Apache Tomcat Server

 ### Dependencies
 - Java 8